watkins-joe/core-python/02-getting-started/notes.md

 the standard library contains modules

-you gain access to standard library modules by uding the `import` keyword
+you gain access to standard library modules by using the `import` keyword

 the basic method of importing a module is this syntax: `import module_name`